Shaleeta/607-2024/Goblin.md

 - [x] Add sound effects
 - [x] Record my audio portion (chapter titles)

 I have recorded my chapter titles (in my closet) and added sound effects to my chapter 8 recording when needed.
-For the next week my main focus it to put everything together into 2 final versions for chapter 1 and chapter 8 (each 5 min each).
+For the next week, my main focus is to put everything together into 2 final versions for chapter 1 and chapter 8 (each 5 min each).

 ## Week 4 - March 26th

 I have edited all the audio clips and added the sound effects and background noises where needed.
 I have two samples.
-The first one is a typical 5-minute sample from chapter 1 without sound effects so that I could learn how to create a standard audiobook.
-My second sample is a 5-minute clip from chapter 8 that has voice acting, sound effects and background noise at certain parts.
+The first one is a typical 5-minute sample from Chapter 1 without sound effects so that I could learn how to create a standard audiobook.
+My second sample is a 5-minute clip from Chapter 8 that has voice acting, sound effects and background noise at certain parts.
 This was to see how I could incorporate these aspects into an audiobook.

+My next issue for this week is to focus on putting together the audiobook cover and audio.